Dreams They Forgot

 The short stories in Dreams They Forgot have been shortlisted for the 2019 Commonwealth Writers Short Story Award, 2019 Newcastle Short Story Award, 2018 Overland NUW Fair Australia Prize, and the 2001 Age Short Story Competition.
 Emma’s critically acclaimed debut novel, The Floating Garden, was shortlisted for the Most Underrated Book Award 2016.

-Publication date September 2020 – see more Dreams They Forgot here.
+See more about Dreams They Forgot here.

 And in the InDaily.